jenzhenky/data_adventures/_posts/2018-08-22-law-and-order.md

 {% include figure image_path="/assets/images/svu-opening.jpg" alt="SVU Opening Credits" caption="SVU opening credits via [Wikipedia](https://en.wikipedia.org/wiki/Law_%26_Order:_Special_Victims_Unit#/media/File:SVUopening.jpg)" %}

-One of my guilty pleasures is binge-watching *Law and Order: Special Victims Unit* (SVU).
+One of my guilty pleasures is binge-watching *Law & Order: Special Victims Unit* (SVU).
 I find its repetitive nature to be meditative and it's fun to recognize the New York sights.
 But I've also recognized a lot of familiar faces and wondered: how often do actors actually reappear on the show?

 There are a lot of episodes (one season per year since 1999), so this seemed like a great introductory Python project.
 In this post, I gathered data with web scraping, cleaned data sets, and analyzed data to delve into some of my questions about SVU.